 There was a bit of a price hike on tickets this year.
-Last year, tickets were $1 each, but you got a small discount if you bought larger sheets.
+Last year, tickets were $1 each, but there was a small discount if you bought larger sheets.
 For example, a sheet of 12 went for $10, and a sheet of 30 went for $25.
 This year the tickets were a flat rate of $1 each, no matter how many you purchased.
 This wasn’t terrible, but it also seemed like many items had gone up in price.
 In previous years, combo meals that may have cost 8-10 tickets were now 12.

 Just one example of the price hikes was with the honey cakes from Korea.
 Last year they cost 2 tickets, and this year they cost 4.
 While a bit of inflation each year should probably be expected, this starts to add up fast.
 The higher prices didn’t seem to deter visitors, though.
 There were still plenty of items in the 2-6 ticket range too; we were just a little pickier about what items we chose to get good value.